Why Almost Everyone Needs Fulvic Acid and Humic Acid for Better Nutrition and Immunity

 That’s where fulvic acid comes into play.
 Fulvic acid helps neutralize these free radicals, helping your body restore balance and reduce inflammation and pain.

-In another, researchers found that when three different different types of cancer cells were exposed to fulvic acid, the fulvic acid stopped or slowed the cancer cells from multiplying8 in all three cases, as well as increasing activation of the apoptotic genes in the cancer cells (the genes that instruct the damaged cells to die off).
+In one study, for example, researchers found that when three different different types of cancer cells were exposed to fulvic acid, the fulvic acid stopped or slowed the cancer cells from multiplying8 in all three cases, as well as increasing activation of the apoptotic genes in the cancer cells (the genes that instruct the damaged cells to die off).

 Fulvic acid is a natural chelator.
 Because of its molecular structure, it bonds naturally to heavy metals, including lead.6 In the case of toxic metals our body doesn’t want to absorb (like lead and cadmium), fulvic acid helps neutralize then flush the heavy metals out of our body before they can be tucked away into our tissues or damage our organs.